 “They were trained to perform for treats and other things — so the idea of working for their worth – and they get rewarded.
 For us to unwind all that, and teach them that they don’t have to work for food, they can just enjoy life,” Craig told Tribune media partner Denver7.

 Craig said the USDA normally works with sanctuaries to decide where the animals will go.
 The circus has pledged to find all the animals homes.

 Researchers at the University of Sussex in Brighton, UK have discovered that African elephants can distinguish differences in human gender, age, and ethnicity purely by the sound of someone’s voice.
 If the voice belongs to a person who is more likely to pose a threat, the elephants switch into defensive mode.

 People for the Ethical Treatment of Animals (PETA) has called for a boycott of the family film A Dog's Purpose, after video surfaced Wednesday that appears to show one of the movie's star dogs performing under duress.

 TMZ posted the video with the headline "Terrified German Shepherd forced into turbulent water."
 The video, which TMZ says was shot on the set in 2015, purports to show a rescue scene in which the trainer looks to be forcing the dog into a pool of rushing water, as the dog repeatedly claws to stay on land.

 The edited video then shows what appears to be the same German Shepherd sinking in the pool as one crew member yells "Cut it!" and others rush over to help the animal.

 The world is ending and only the whales know.
 At least, that’s one explanation.
 Humpback whales are normally pretty solitary—scientists used to call groups of 10 to 20 “large.”
 Now they’re congregating in groups of 20 to 200 off the coast of South Africa.
 Something is definitely going on here, but so far experts are stumped.

-Users browsing this forum: freemason9, Google [Bot] and 15 guests
+Users browsing this forum: norton ash and 23 guests